-The words “Brand Development” often conjure up images of endless meetings, discussions, design iterations and finally that feeling of “what are we doing here, anyway.”
+The words “Brand Development” often conjures up images of endless meetings, discussions, design iterations, and finally, that feeling of “what are we doing here, anyway.”

 And while all that can be true, Branding has become a necessary part of business success.
-I have found it helps to start with defining the essentials of your company’s identity — the Why, What, Who and How of your business.
+It helps to start with the essentials of your company’s identity — the Why, What, Who and How of your business.
 I like to call this exercise “Speed Branding.”

 For some, this might be enough, for others these elements become the four corners of a solid brand foundation

 According to Simon Sinek, author, consultant, and Ted Talker, it starts with Why.
 He is famous for stating that in this post-mass market world, “People will buy WHY you do something before they buy WHAT you do.”

 Ask yourself the following: Why are you in business?
 What excites you?
 What gives you the most professional satisfaction?
 What stops you from chucking it all and getting a job at the Post Office?

 At one of my Branding Workshops, I asked these questions to the owner of Beauty Salon.
 After some thought, she replied that she most enjoyed working with people who were divorced or looking for work.
 She saw her purpose as giving them a new look and a fresh start.
 Her real “Why” was empowerment through beauty.